How & When to Fertilize Desert Palms

 Why Fertilizer Palms?

-Nearly all landscape palms originate outside the desert southwest, and so have not evolved to make the best use of the nutrients in desert soil.
+Nearly all landscape palms originate outside the desert southwest, and consequently, have not evolved to make the best use of the nutrients in desert soil.
 (Alkaline desert soil binds up nutrients, making them unavailable to plants.)

 Fertilizing palms will help them overcome these stressors.
 The right nutrients can help keep them healthy and less susceptible to diseases and pests.